 Katie moved to San Diego in the spring of 2023 and is enjoying exploring the area.
 In her free time, she enjoys reading, going to the beach, taking Pilates classes and spending time with her cat, Betty.

-Katie Starr, PT, DPT
+Katie Starr, PT, DPT, CEIM

 Eva is a San Diego native.
 She graduated from Loma Linda University with her Masters in physical therapy and has practiced physical therapy for 30+ years!
 Eva's first job as a physical therapist was as a commissioned officer in the United States Air Force.